 Now, there is a vast difference between someone simply deciding that Scientology is not for them, and someone whose intention is to leave Scientology in the loudest and most destructive way, going to the press with anti-Scientology rantings, and publicly and privately harassing other current Scientologists.

-When someone is publicly and relentlessly attacking your religion, your goals, your participation in the religion, as well as overt or covert attacks at you personally, belittling the happiness and betterment that your religion brings you, anyone should have the right to not have such an individual in their life.
+When someone is publicly and relentlessly attacking one’s religion, one’s goals, one’s participation in the religion, as well as overt or covert attacks at one personally, belittling the happiness and betterment that your religion brings one, anyone should have the right to not have such an individual in their life.

 So, to be perfectly clear, someone leaving Scientology does not mean they “disconnect” from everyone they know who are still Scientologists.